The Flying Burrito Brothers

 Flying Burrito Brothers (Amsterdam, 1970).
 Left to right: 'Sneaky' Pete Kleinow, Rick Roberts, Chris Hillman, Michael Clarke and Bernie Leadon.

-The Flying Burrito Brothers are an American country rock band formed in Los Angeles, California, in 1968, best known for their influential 1969 debut album, The Gilded Palace of Sin.
-Although the group is known for its connection to band founders Gram Parsons and Chris Hillman (both formerly of the Byrds), the group underwent many personnel changes and has existed in various incarnations.
-Now officially known as the Burrito Brothers the band continues to perform and record new albums.
+The Flying Burrito Brothers are an American country rock band formed in Los Angeles, California, in 1968, best known for their influential 1969 debut album The Gilded Palace of Sin.
+Although the group is closely associated with founders Gram Parsons and Chris Hillman (both formerly of the Byrds), the band underwent numerous personnel changes and has existed in several distinct incarnations.
+Now officially known as the Burrito Brothers, the group continues to perform and release new music.

 Early evolution (1968–1969)

 Ian Dunlop and Mickey Gauvin, formerly of Gram Parsons' International Submarine Band (ISB), founded the original Flying Burrito Brothers and named it after Parsons informed them of his new country focus.
 This incarnation of the band never recorded as such, and after heading East allowed Gram Parsons to take the name.

 With the original incarnation of the band out of the picture, the "West Coast" Flying Burrito Brothers were founded in 1968 in Los Angeles, California, by Gram Parsons and Chris Hillman.
 Bassist/keyboardist Chris Ethridge (who had played alongside Parsons in the International Submarine Band), pedal steel guitarist "Sneaky" Pete Kleinow and session drummer "Fast" Eddie Hoh rounded out the lineup.